Does Acupuncture For Depression Actually Work?

 How does acupuncture work?

 A licensed acupuncture practitioner works with very fine, sterilized needles and gently places them atop specific points on the skin to stimulate particular points within the body.
-Since the needles are incredibly thin, acupuncture is more or less a pain-free treatment.
+Since the needles are incredibly thin, acupuncture is nearly a pain-free treatment.

 This is how acupuncture is administered, but how can it help with depression?
-To answer that question, let's explore how stress impacts someone's mental health and state of depression.
+To answer that question, let's explore how stress impacts an individual’s mental health and state of depression.

 The connection between stress and depression

-Washington DC's Transformational Acupuncture states that “acupuncture acts like physical therapy for the nervous system.
+Transformational Acupuncture, a clinic in Washington, D.C., states that “acupuncture acts like physical therapy for the nervous system.
 It entrains the nervous system and brain to behave in ways that correspond to desired effects.”
-These effects include stable moods, improved self-esteem, sharper thinking, and clearer decision-making and focus.
+These effects of acupuncture include stable moods, improved self-esteem, sharper thinking, and clearer decision-making and focus.

 How does acupuncture for depression accomplish these results?
 First, it's important to remember just how damaging stress can be on the entire body: physical, emotional, and psychological.